-3) The third fundamental criterion exploits an existing methodology called Masonry Quality Index (MQI) method.
-This method is effective and perfectly compatible with the AHP.
-To this aim, such a method is exploited and incorporated in the AHP methodology.
-MQI method consists in evaluating the presence, the partial presence, or the absence of certain parameters that define the "rule of the art", namely a set of construction devices that, if executed during the wall construction, provide a good behaviour and ensure the compactness and the monolithic quality.
-In such approach a visual procedure is used to classify the masonry on the base of a direct measurement of specific group of parameters (stone properties SM, stone dimensions SD, stone shape SS, wall leaf connections WC, Horizontal bed joint HJ, vertical joints VJ, mechanical properties MM) and finally the MQI is evaluated through tabulated values.
+iii) The third fundamental criterion exploits an existing methodology known as the masonry quality index (MQI) method.
+This method is both effective and perfectly compatible with the AHP approach and was thus incorporated into our AHP methodology.
+The MQI method involves evaluating the presence, the partial presence, or the absence of certain parameters that define the ‘rule of the art’, that is, a set of construction devices that, if executed during the wall construction, provide good behaviour and ensure both compactness and a monolithic quality.
+In such an approach, a visual procedure is used to classify the masonry on the basis of a direct measurement of a specific group of parameters (i.e. stone properties [SM], stone dimensions [SD], stone shape [SS], wall leaf connections [WC], horizontal bed joints [HJ], vertical joints [VJ], and mechanical properties [MM]) before, finally, the MQI is evaluated through the various tabulated values.